Climate Action

 Under the Healthy Environment dimension of the OR 2030 Goals, OR is committed to reducing conventional fuel used intensity by one-third by 2030, compared to the 2022 baseline.
 This will be achieved through enhancing energy efficiency and increasing the proportion of renewable energy used in OR’s operations.
 To support this objective, OR has established the Energy Task Force, a dedicated team responsible for promoting, supporting, driving initiatives, and sharing expertise to ensure the successful implementation of OR’s energy roadmap and the achievement of its set targets.

 To promote and drive the achievement of OR 2030 Goal with the Healthy Environment target, OR drives the action by quantified targets to address energy savings using the QSHE Target applied to all OR’s operations, for example: energy intensity target in all establishments.
+These targets reported performance and action to OR QSHE GMC Committee, quarterly.

 In order to promote the use of clean or green energy, OR currently uses renewable energy from solar panel and purchased Renewable Energy Certificate (REC) in establishments with details as follows: